 You must first meet all the qualifications required by the permanent residency program you’re applying for.
 It’s a common misconception among Filipinos that becoming a caregiver in Canada is an instant way to become a permanent resident.

 However, becoming a caregiver is one of the best and fastest ways to get a permanent residency in Canada.
-You just have to make sure that you’ll meet the usual requirements like getting at least 2 years of relevant work experience and the required language skills, among others.
+You just have to make sure that you’ll meet the requirements like getting at least 24 months of qualifying work experience and the required language skills, among others.

 3. What are the kinds of patients that caregivers in Canada usually handle?